4ppolyon/Projet_spark_LSDM/README.md

 - The bars are the empirical distribution of the jobs and tasks per scheduling class.
 - The curve is the percentage of the jobs and tasks per scheduling class.
 - Points are linked only because it is easier to read the curve than only points.
 We know that scheduling class is an integer and not a continuous variable.

+### Question 4
+The probability of being evicted for low scheduling class tasks is 4.16% against 2.86% for other tasks.
+So, tasks with a low scheduling class have a higher probability of being evicted.

 ### Author:
 - Romain Alves